CollyneJumah/ChapChapSQL/readme.md

   - The main library will be updated to reflect all helpful contributions, and the contributors will be duly recognized.

  ## 3. SPECIAL THANKS
-  - Thanks to my partner Flavia Macharia for her continued support.
+  - Thanks to my partner Flavia Macharia ❤ for her unbowing support, great inside and contribution.